ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step2.md

 ---

-To be able to investigate this issue further, let's add Datadog APM and Continuous Profiling to `movies-api-lava`.
+To be able to investigate this issue further, let's add Datadog APM and Continuous Profiling to `movies-api-java`.